jankubatt/Habbit-Tracker/README.md

 # Habbit-Tracker
-Simple minimalistic nodejs app that tracks your habbits
+Simple minimalistic NodeJS app that tracks your habbits

+# Info
+This is my first real and serious NodeJS project.

+# What I Learned
+- AJAX
+- JSON
+- NodeJS